Bucked-Up/webflow-form-handler/README.md

       customCheckFields: [], //optional
       forceChecksTrue: [], //optional
     },
-    custom: { //cant be used along with ghl yet.
+    custom: { //cant be used along with ghl yet. optional.
       customFunc: ()=>{},
       hasCaptcha: "",
     },